AHIKĀROA PLAYERS

 Ngāti Tamaterā, Ngāti Hauā, Hāmoa

 Turia opitimises the Ahikāroa kaupapa, a series that showcases the stories of kura kaupapa raised urban rangatahi.
 When asked ‘Where she learnt te reo Māori?’
 Turia phrased a more suitable response, ‘Ko te pātai e tika ana, I ako ahau i taku reo Pākehā i hea?
 Ko te reo Māori kē taku reo tuatahi.”
 A graduate of Waikato University’s Bachelors of Communications and Bachelor of Arts studies, Turia has an extensive background in broadcast including an actress on Shortland Street.
-A powerful force on screen, Turia has already been recognised for her mahi taking out ‘NZ Web Fest’ award for ‘Best Actress’ in 2021. l want a friend like Geo!
+A powerful force on screen, Turia has been recognised again for her mahi with her second win for ‘Best Actor’ at the 2024 NZ Web Fest Awards which she also won in 2021!
+Furthermore, Turia currently has a Best Actress nomination from the British Web Awards 2024. l want a friend like Geo!

 KID | ANIWA WHAIAPU KOLOAMATANGI